-The freehold and leasehold properties within the Authority's property portfolio are valued, under a five year programme, by the Authority's property advisors (Lambert Smith Hampton).
+The freehold and leasehold properties within the Authority's property portfolio are valued, under a five year programme, by the Authority's property advisors (Lambert Smith Hampton) with impairment reviews made annually.
 A full valuation was undertaken as at 31 March 2015.
 All valuations were undertaken in accordance with the Statements of Asset Valuation Practice and Guidance Notes of the Royal Institution of Chartered Surveyors.
 Fire stations are valued at depreciated replacement cost and other properties are valued at existing use value.